korneliuszo/vbados/README.md

 # Downloads

-The current release is _0.6_.
+The current release is _0.61_.
 You can get a recent build from the ready-to-go floppy disk image:

 [💾 VBADOS.FLP](https://depot.javispedro.com/vbox/vbados/vbados.flp)
-(contains VBMOUSE.EXE, VBSF.EXE, VBMOUSE.DRV)
+(contains VBMOUSE.EXE, VBMOUSE.DRV, VBSF.EXE)

 Alternatively, here is a .zip containing all binaries: